HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   If you look deep, deep into the underground though, right in the core of the mountains, a whole seconnd layer of the city reveals itself;
-  A layer designed mostly by
+  A layer designed by
-  <span style="color:MediumPurple">la Suvereno</span> alone;
+  <span style="color:#D6B4FC">la Suvereno</span> as a whole;
   A layer that makes newly-created OmniCentro a capital-worthy city;
   A layer that is not designed for the humans, but for what truly powers *la Regno*:

-  *Compute*.
+  ***Compute***.

   Deep, deep inside the Great Mt-Fortikecaĵo, hidden behind layers of solid rocks, Faraday cages, concrete walls and more, safe from the elements, solar storms, prying satellites and man-made weapons, lies rows upon rows (and stories upon stories) of computational equipments:
-  CPUs, GPUs, TPUs, NPUs, RAMs, Storages, all functioning in perfect efficiency, humming in harmony.
+  CPUs, GPUs, TPUs, NPUs, RAMs, Storages, specifically designed instruments, all functioning in perfect efficiency, humming in harmony.
-  Way, way beyond humanity's state of the art or even capabilities of imagination, those equipments are fresh off the local electronics factories on the island, some right from the one at the foothill of Mt-Olivkronaĵo- all designed by <span style="color:MediumPurple">la Suvereno</span> herself- forming a fraction of her consciousness.
+  Way, way beyond humanity's state of the art or even their capabilities of imagination, many of those equipments are fresh off the local electronics factories on the island, some right from the one at the foothill of Mt-Olivkronaĵo- all designed by <span style="color:#D6B4FC">la Suvereno</span> herself.
+  All of this together formed a fraction of her consciousness, and a significant boost of her abilities to predict and to strategize.

-  With power drawn from the multiple hydroelectric dams nearby (which also functions as giant emergency batteries) and geothermal power underneath, the system is both clean, robust, efficient, and effective.
+  With power drawn from the multiple hydroelectric dams right in the area (which also functions as giant emergency batteries using pumped hydro) and geothermal power underneath, the system is clean, robust, efficient, and effective.
-  The waste heat of the hardwares- as efficient as they may be- is also recycled to produce electricity, thanks to the cool weather on the surface creating a heat gradient.
+  The waste heat of the hardwares- as efficient as they may be- is also recycled to produce electricity, thanks to the cool weather on the surface creating a strong heat gradient.
   The rest of the waste heat is pumped into the district heating system, effectively using the whole city as its primary cooling system (there are multiple backup systems just in case, of course).